bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 ### Algo

 Now let's talk about the algo.
-How does for loop (or other iteration statements) handle continue and break?
 Quick reminder to for loops - in every iteration, if some condition is satisfied then it executes the body and then increments some variable.
+So, how does for loop handle continue and break?
-It has a variable called `labelset` - which contains the list of labels for the current for loop.
+ It has a internal variable called `labelset` - which contains the list of labels for this for loop.
 Now, after for loop executes the body of the loop - it looks at its completion record.

 ### So, who handles what?